Main Menu

 How is the IRB Involved in This Process?

 If the data being shared was collected as part of a human subject research project, the IRB must sign off on the Transfer Agreement to ensure the sharing is consistent with the approved IRB application, the consent form (if applicable), and any applicable research regulations.
-PIVOT or OSP will circulate the agreement to the IRB for sign off.
+The Technology Licensing Office or OSP will circulate the agreement to the IRB for sign off.

 Sometimes the data being shared is not part of an ongoing study at University of Utah.
 But, if the data was collected as part of a closed or archived human subject research project, the IRB will still need to review for consistency and sign off on the agreement.
 Additionally, there are times where the IRB is signing off on the agreement as a way of confirming an IRB application is not needed for this data sharing.